-Catholic schools in the Diocese of Wilmington are expected to provide all eligible employees with the ability to participate in a retirement savings plan.
+Catholic schools in the Diocese of Wilmington are required to provide all eligible employees with the ability to participate in a retirement savings plan.

-At a minimum, parishes/schools should offer eligible employees the opportunity to participate in a retirement plan.
-Parishes/schools are strongly encouraged to offer a match to the employee contribution.
-Specific information on the availability of this type of plan is available from the parish business manager or bookkeeper at the specific entity.
+Benefit-eligible employees have the opportunity to contribute to a retirement savings plan at the parish/school.
+Parishes/schools are required to offer a match to the employee contribution.
+Specific information on the individual parish/school plan is available from the parish business manager or bookkeeper at the specific entity.
 It is the responsibility of the parish/school to provide this information to all employees.